kelvins/awesome-dataops/README.md

 *Tools used for logging and monitoring data workflows.*

-* [Grafana](https://github.com/grafana/grafana) - Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, InfluxDB and many more.
+* [Grafana](https://github.com/grafana/grafana) - Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, InfluxDB and more.
 * [Loki](https://github.com/grafana/loki) - A horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
 * [Prometheus](https://github.com/prometheus/prometheus) - A monitoring system and time series database.